thelia/thelia.github.io/documentation/plugins/actions.md

 All your method's action have for only argument a **Thelia\Core\Event\ActionEvent** object instance.
 This object contain the current Request and a Dispatcher (for dispatching new Events if you want).

-For declaring actions in your plugin, you have to use your config.xml file and declare a new service, for exemple you have the plugins test with this structure :
+For declaring actions in your module, you have to use your config.xml file and declare a new service, for exemple you have the modules test with this structure :

 ```